bovinehero/hunt-showdown/README.md

 A form page that takes user details and signs them up for the newsletter.
 This is mocked as there is currently no endpoint for this functionality.

+## User Stories

+As a potential player of this game I would like to know more about it in order to make a decision should I buy it

+As a potential buyer of this game I would like to be able to purchase this game

+As a current player I would like to know of upcoming events, features and community events

 (ADD MORE)